shtaif/Qyu/README.md

 ```

 `qyu` is a general-purpose asynchronous job queue for Node.js.
-It's flexible and easy to use, and always accepting jobs and running them as fast as the concurrency settings dictates.
+It is flexible and easy to use, always accepting jobs and running them as fast as the concurrency settings dictate.

 Qyu was meant for:
 - large-scale web scrapers